opendatasoft/ods-documentation-explore-api/source/includes/common/authentication.md

 ![Account's API keys page](common/authentication__my-api-keys.png)

 <aside>
 By default, every API key authenticates requests as coming from your user, which means they grant the same rights (yours) to any person using them.
 Therefore, you should not share your keys.
-For advanced usages, API key permissions can be edited using the [API key management API](https://help.opendatasoft.com/management-api/#api-keys)
+For advanced usages, API key permissions can be edited using the <a href="https://help.opendatasoft.com/management-api/#api-keys">API key management API</a>.
 </aside>

 ## Providing API keys within requests